nuknuk88/V4-BOT/README.md

 ### Change Log/Updates
 ---------------------------------
 - **v1.05.6**
-  - There's a bug where the potion icon doesn't display after porting to camp.
+  - There's a bug where the potion icon doesn't display sometimes after porting to camp.
 Fixed by clicking on the menu instead.
 - **v1.05.5**
   - Added bundle unlock potential after hunting companions to prevent full inventory.
 - **v1.05.4**